Become One of the Write People!

 What do Grammar Hotline operators do?

 Our callers have the grammar questions; we've got the answers.
-Actually, we don't know all the answers, but we have online resources as well as an impressive books, including but not limited to specialized dictionaries, usage and style manuals, ESL books, grammar handbooks, and business manuals.
+Actually, we don't know all the answers, but we have online resources as well as an impressive array of books, including but not limited to specialized dictionaries, usage and style manuals, ESL books, grammar handbooks, and business manuals.

 As a hotline operator, you will respond to questions from university students and faculty members; CEOs, CFOs, and office managers; editors and writers; educators and Scrabble players; medical professionals and medical students; legal professionals and law students.
 They ask the questions.
 We do the research and give them the answers.